It’s nice to be wanted – and even nicer if you can make a career out of it.

 Continuing care administrators may work in long-term care or continuing care settings and are responsible for the operation of the entire facility.
 They oversee the administration of specific departments such as marketing, finance or human resources, and are ultimately responsible for the overall care of residents and clients.

-To learn how you can make a difference as a health services manager or administrator, enroll in the University of Lethbridge’s Master of Health Services Management program.
+Make a difference as a health services manager or administrator.
+Enroll in the uLethbridge Master of Health Services Management program.